tommie/tx07k-reverse/README.md

 ## Protocol

-The signals are sent over 433 MHz using pulse distance modulation, with the nibble as the fundamental data unit.
+* The packets are sent over 433 MHz.
+* It use pulse distance modulation (pulse position modulation) on top of on/off keying (AM).

-All pulses start with a single "on", and the remaining bits are "off".
+* All pulses start with a single "on", and the remaining bits are "off".
-A zero is four pulses long and a one is eight pulses long.
+* A zero is four pulses long and a one is eight pulses long.
+* The pulse duration is 600 µs.
+* The device sends bursts of six packets, with 8 ms in-between.
+* Periodic updates are sent every 35 s.
+* The "TX" button can be pushed to manually trigger a send.

+The nibble is the fundamental data unit.
-The packet is ten nibbles long:
+A packet is ten nibbles long:

 ```
   GGIFTTTHHCC